os-lecture/2023S-os-lectures/lec5/p3-labs.md

 #### Save Trap context

 Q: Why use ``jr t1`` instead of ``call trap_handler`` to complete the jump?
-- In the memory layout, the jump instruction and trap_handler in this .text.trampoline segment are within the code segment, and the assembler (Assembler) and linker (Linker) will describe it according to the address layout of linker-qemu.ld, Set the address of the jump instruction, and calculate the offset between the two addresses, so that the actual effect of the jump instruction is that the current pc will automatically increase the offset.
+- In the memory layout, both the jump instruction and trap_handler in the .text.trampoline section are located within the code segment.
+The Assembler and Linker will set the address of the jump instruction and calculate the offset between the two addresses based on the address layout description in linker-qemu.ld.
+This will cause the actual effect of the jump instruction to be the current PC incremented by this offset.
 - When this jump instruction is executed, its virtual address is set by the operating system kernel within the highest page in the address space, so adding this offset cannot correctly get the entry address of trap_handler.